 Forgiveness is the gift of being able to remember in the face of demeaning, debasing or destructive behaviors, both that such acts are objectionable, and that such acts are ultimately powerless.
 Abuse may attempt to demean and debase and destroy, but it does not and cannot change the truth of who I am, or who my offender is.
 This is just as true if I am the offender, or if I am the offended.
 Both of us remain God’s own children, always loved by him.
 Always.
 There is nothing we can do and there is nothing that can be done to us that can change this reality.
 It is a reality protected by God, held in God’s hands, untouched by the forces of darkness and evil, no matter how strong they may seem.

 Forgiveness is a gift which allows me to give up condemnation of myself and condemnation of those who have hurt me.
 It is a gift which allows me to remember, even if my offender has forgotten, who I am and who they are.
 Forgiveness is not a gift I can possess.
 But, like grace, as a part of grace, it is given and given and given again, as I need it, as I seek it.

-Juanita Ryan is a therapist in private practice at Brea Family Counseling Center in Brea, California.
+Juanita Ryan is a therapist in private practice.
+Visit her web site at www.juanitaryan.com.